dwtj/dwtj_vmware_homework_docs/problem_2.md

 responsive when it reaches its memory usage plateau?

-It is my understanding that in both the Java 8 and Java 11 cases, the same garbage collector is being use: `serial`.
+It is my understanding that in both the Java 8 and Java 11 cases, the same garbage collector is being used: `serial`.
 However, is there a relevant difference related to garbage collection?
 Could the garbage collector be keeping some memory from being paged out?